YesWeCandrew/MyMarketplace/items/meeting minutes/meeting4.md

 ## Meeting Minutes
 - The meeting started by reviewing the week 9 development schedule.
 Most tasks were completed in time.
 The basic application is working as intended.
 - Andrew began by asking for the list of additional features that the team wants to implement.
-- Vincent and Matthew give suggestion on the list of additional features to implement until conclusion is reached.
+- Vincent, Long and Matthew give suggestion on the list of additional features to implement until conclusion is reached.
 - The list of additional features are:
   - Adding items into a cart (micro-interaction)
   - Adding images to user profile